 As evident in the graph below, an illustration of the phenomenon that we call customer knowledge gap is provided.
 In detail, the graph demonstrates how the returning value of printed product manuals over time is decaying while the product complexity is rapidly growing.
 In the widening gap between these trends customers are left stranded and without the right tools to maximise the satisfaction value of their purchase.

 Our final remark to this matter is that brands and all domains within the organisation who seek to establish a bullet-proof customer product experience, from the stages of onboarding and all the way throughout the product/customer lifespan, need to pivot into long-term product education activities rather than focusing on information off-loading.
 It is by focusing on being present and always at hand available for customers, that the seeds for product satisfaction can be established.
-NOW, how this can be done is something we look forward to sharing with you in a couple of months where we will have a number of real-life cases from our invite-only beta program.
+Now, how this can be done is something we look forward to sharing with you in a couple of months.

 Over the last couple of weeks, we have been working on several UI enhancements.
 In parallel, we have been working on the highly requested archive products and experiences feature.

 We are bringing graphs and changes tracker to insights